$42.00

 Japanese pruning saws cut on the pull stroke, not the push, which means the blade is under less pressure when cutting and uses less energy, resulting in a far cleaner, faster cut.
 They whizz through green wood, but the blades are more fragile than traditional western saws and incorrect use can result in damage.

-Further Reading: Shirai san, 3rd generation saw maker, has been making woodworking and gardening saws for 45 years.
+Shirai san, 3rd generation saw maker, has been making woodworking and gardening saws for 45 years.